 Downloads with WordPress

 Accounting for almost 41 percent of the world's websites, WordPress is by far the most popular CMS.
 It also has the largest community at developers.
-But the management of files and downloads isn't very especially well developed.
-There's nothing more on offer than a link to the file and – since the arrival of Gutenberg – an optional button.
+But the management of files and downloads isn't especially well developed.
+There's nothing more on offer than a link to the file and – since the introduction of Gutenberg – an optional button.
 Of course, this is enough to handle simple downloads.
 For professional purposes, however, you quickly reach your limits when you just use WordPress alone.

 This article explores when sophisticated download management is needed, what you should pay particular attention to and which plugins are best designed to help you implement it.